djferrer25-maker/MIST4610--GROUP-PROJECT-2-/README.md

 [Sisira Gudi](https://github.com/sisiragudi-web)

 # Our datset:
-The core dataset provides a granular, 20-year time-series analysis of student physical fitness outcomes in California.
-This dataset was selected due to its high complexity, substantial observation count, and critical public health relevance.
+The core dataset provides a 20-year time-series analysis of student physical fitness outcomes in California.
+This dataset was selected due to its high complexity, substantial observation count, and public health relevance.

 Source: US Data.gov (California Department of Education)